fsenf/SubImTrack/docs/Manual.md

 ## Explanation of Visualization
 ![Example Track](example-track.jpg)

 The example shows you an natural color Meteosat image.
-The ground is shown in greenish colors, the sea appears dark and clouds are either white or cyanish depending on the amount of cloud ice in the top levels.
+The ground is shown in greenish colors, the sea would appear dark, and clouds are either white or cyanish depending on the amount of cloud ice in the top levels.

-You also see the current track point as **red circles**.
+You also see the current track point as **red circle**.

 Moreover, previous and subsequent track points are provided as **white circles**.